-If you have any one of the conditions, you can definitely pet an emotional support animal.
+If you have any one of the conditions, you can definitely qualify for an emotional support animal.
 However, only a licensed health professional has the right to decide whether your illness is appropriate to have an ESA or not.

-An ESA Letter, a.k.a Health professional’s recommendation letter, is legitimate proof for you to pet an ESA.
-With this letter, you have the legal authority to benefit from Emotional Support Animal Laws.
-Basically,
+An ESA Letter, a.k.a Health professional’s recommendation letter, is legitimate proof of your disability.
+This letter gives you the legal authority to benefit from Emotional Support Animal Laws.

 An ESA letter is a legitimate document signed and written by a licensed mental health professional on official letterhead.
 It is a kind of prescription letter for an Emotional Support Animal.
 This letter proves the patient has an emotional support animal as a part of the ongoing treatment for curing mental or emotional illnesses.

-The animal you choose as an emotional support animal must provide you comfort and support to cure your mental or emotional illness.
+The animal you choose as an assistance animal must provide you comfort and support to cure your mental or emotional illness.

 It doesn’t need to be some unique animal.
 You can choose any pet from a local pet store, adopt a street dog/cat or even get one from your family or friend.

 Select any type or breed of animal.
 Dog, cat, rat, squirrel, peacock, goldfish, or any other animal that you believe can help you with your mental or emotional struggles.